iboard/Darts-Log/README.md

 =======

 _darts@iboard.cc_ will process all mails formated as by Ross Bray's Scorer.
-All other mails will be dropped and not get readed!
+All other mails will be dropped and not get read!

 To contact me, please mail to andreas-at-altendorfer.at or use [Github-issues](http://github.com/iboard/Darts-Log/issues) to report any issues.